 The first Dr. Martens boot was born on 1 April 1960 in Wollaston, England, and was so called the “1460”.

 The 1460 boot features iconic and instantly recognisable design characteristics – the yellow welt stitch, grooved sole and black and yellow heel loop – which still provide the foundation for all other product expressions.
 Fast-forward to today – informed by a Lifecycle Assessment on key styles, we have identified opportunities to put sustainability at the heart of our design and have been focusing on key areas in this unique process.
-By doing this, not only are we increasing the use of sustainable materials in our products, but we are also focused on ensuring our footwear and other products stand the test of time.
+By doing this, not only are we increasing the use of sustainable materials in our products, but we are also focused on ensuring our footwear and other products stand the test of time and quality is not compromised.

 Learn about our Produce responsibly commitments.